 Are you stressing about feeling stressed which is making you feel even more stressed?
 It’s all too easy to get wrapped up in a bubble of stress and worry but changing the way you think could help to take some of the pressure off yourself.

 Remind yourself of what the most important things are in your life.
 Try some mindfulness techniques to help you cope.
 While the way you think won’t solve your problems at work, it will help you to cope better and manage your feelings and responses.

 How many of us react to feeling overwhelmed at work by working crazy long hours and skipping our lunch breaks in an attempt to get everything done?
 Guilty!
 However, taking breaks is vital if we want to work productively and at our best.
 Our brain needs breaks!

 After work, you should also try your best to switch off an enjoy your downtime.
 Stress can make us want to ditch our exercise regimes and start eating junk food, but this will only make you feel worse.
-If you are feeling overwhelmed at work, you should make more effort to enjoy your evenings and give yourself a chance to relax and recover.
+If you feel overwhelmed at work, you should make more effort to enjoy your evenings and give yourself a chance to relax and recover.

 If you’ve tried to make improvements but you’re still struggling, then it may be time to move on.
 Looking for a new job isn’t as scary as you may think, and you will be a lot happier and healthier when you have a new role in a company that is a better fit for you.
 Be sure to assess potential employers carefully to ensure you don’t end up in a similar position in the future.

 If you’re an electrical wholesale, distribution or manufacturing professional, take a look at our opportunities here.
 Or, if you are a graduate who feels your first role wasn’t the right choice for you, we have some graduate jobs available too.